 The President spent another hour at Henninger High School after he left the gym before his motorcade departed for Auburn for the night.

-(Check out our photos from President's visit to Henninger High School and Central New York.)
+from President's visit to Henninger High School and Central New York.)

 During his speech, the President was was interrupted momentarily by Ursula Rozum and Amelia Ramsey-Lefevre who were chanting about Bradley Manning.
 They call themselves individuals working on behalf of the Bradley Manning Support Network.
 Rozum was a Green Party candidate who ran for Congress in 2012 against Democrat Rep. Dan Maffei and Republican Anne Marie Buerkle.